chandrasekarnarayana/foodspec/docs/05-advanced-topics/model_lifecycle_and_prediction.md

 ## Export and reuse
 - During protocol runs, models can be frozen and saved under `models/` in the bundle. `metadata.json` and `index.json` record the model path and features used; the registry can log provenance.
-- `foodspec-predict` (CLI) and GUI “Apply existing model” load a `FrozenModel` and apply the same preprocessing/feature extraction to new data.
+- Use `foodspec-predict` (CLI) to load a `FrozenModel` and apply the same preprocessing/feature extraction to new data.

 ## Use cases
 - Routine QA: reuse a validated model on new batches/instruments with harmonization applied.